effectfully-ou/sketches/has-lens-done-right/README.md

 ## No polymorphism

 One possible approach is to simply forbid polymorphism.
-That might be an acceptable thing for a library, but wiring such a machinery into the compiler is a non-solution.
-Anything that doesn't have a story for polymorphism, doesn't really make us any closer to solving the records problem, because polymorphism is a must as it's ubiquitous in Haskell code and the hard part of the records problem is how to handle polymorphism -- not how to define a bunch of trivial monomorphic type classes and wire them into the compiler, just because some people said they've been using this machinery in production (the public part of which is [pretty much irrelevant and the entire use case is not representative](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-542767516)).
+That might be an acceptable thing for a library, but wiring such a machinery into the compiler is a non-solution, because polymorphism is a must as it's ubiquitous in Haskell code.
+However the naive monomorphic solution can be directly extended with functional dependencies to a sensible polymorphic solution, so it's not the end of the world, if the monomorphic solution gets implemented first.
+I don't see any reason to start with it, though, instead of doing the right thing straight away, especially when the monomorphic solution [doesn't support a bunch of nice use cases](https://github.com/ghc-proposals/ghc-proposals/pull/158) and [falls apart on a single `Maybe`](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-567766069).

-Hence the hard problem of handling polymorphism should drive the research, not [arguments](https://github.com/ghc-proposals/ghc-proposals/pull/158) like

-> Q: Should we allow type changing lenses?
-No - this results in additional implementation complexity.
-Let's aim to get something through, rather than nothing, and a future dedicated soul can extend it.

-that pretend there is a clear way to extend the monomorphic approach, which is not the case.
-"Extending" the monomorphic approach would very likely change the whole thing entirely, so I don't see any reason to commit to that approach in the first place and I'm very disappointed by the fact that the committee approved the monomorphic solution, even though not only does it forbid polymorphism, but also [doesn't support a bunch of nice use cases](https://github.com/ghc-proposals/ghc-proposals/pull/158) and [falls apart on a single `Maybe`](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-567766069).

 One additional argument that I want to address here, because it keeps popping up despite being completely invalid is [this one](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-541447553):